Meet Brian C. Ralph, Ph.D., President of William Peace University.

 He is also an alumnus of Leadership Charlotte and the Institute for Educational Management at Harvard University, and participated (along with his wife, Kristen) in the Council of Independent Colleges’ Presidential Vocation and Institutional Mission program.

-He and his wife Kristen have been married 22 years and have three teenage daughters.
+He and his wife Kristen have been married 28 years and have three adult daughters.

 “As our students achieve higher levels of success, the dynamics and opportunities for the university will change as well.
 Enrollment will continue to grow, philanthropic interest will increase, we will retain and attract talented and dedicated faculty and staff, and the school will achieve incredible vibrancy.”